 These last for a weekend or longer and will normally aim to make catches either with cannon nets or mist nets on most tides, subject as usual, to weather and recces.
-Also the Group is colour-marking four wader species (Turnstone, Grey Plover Curlew & Bar-tailed Godwit) and fieldwork may devote some time to searching for colour-ringed birds rather than catching.
-See Programme for fieldwork dates.
+We assemble on Friday evening for weekend trips.
+Also the Group is colour marking six wader species (Turnstone, Knot, Grey Plover, Curlew & Bar-tailed Godwit and Redshank – see here) and fieldwork sessions generally include some time being spent searching for colour-marked birds rather than catching.

-All catching is subject to weather conditions and mist netting is particularly susceptible.
-Whether a session will take place is dependent on weather, availability of leaders and level of interest shown.
-Assembly arrangements will be notified when it is known that a session is definitely going ahead.
+Additional fieldwork sessions for colour-ring resighting and/or mist-netting may happen when there are suitable tides.
+Potential dates are listed overleaf.
+Whether a session will take place is dependent on weather, availability of leaders and level of interest shown, mist-netting being particularly susceptible to weather conditions.
+Assembly arrangements will be circulated when it is known that a session is definitely going ahead.

 Participation in WWRG fieldwork